 In this class we will use interest inventories, personality tests, and career exploration to assist students in discovering their career goals.
-We will conclude the semester by creating cover letters, resumes, and participate in mock interviews.
+Students will conduct informational interviews, learn to write a resume, and participate in a mock interview.

 This class is full of exploration and fun!
 Students will leave the semester with a solid knowledge base of human culture.

-To complement the “hard” sciences like math, science, and personal finance, this class will help us gain a more full understanding of how humanity has expressed itself throughout the ages and how we can evaluate scientific discoveries through God’s moral compass.
+To complement the “hard” sciences like math, science, and personal finance, this class will help us gain a fuller understanding of how humanity has expressed itself throughout the ages and how we can evaluate scientific discoveries through God’s moral compass.

 This course also serves as a history or elective credit.